 PETE: Yeah, it would be a good idea.
-It would be nice thing to do.
+It would be a nice thing to do.

-But going back to the FM reunion, tell something more about it, what finally made you to reunite after all those years?
+But going back to the FM reunion, tell something more about it.
+What finally made you reunite after all those years?

-STEVE: Well to be honest we were still doing things in the business, making various albums, doing various things, but it was a case of the guy that does the Firefest, I used to speak to him Kieran Dargan and he would keep on at me and on at me saying just get the band back together, just do one show Steve and I’m like no, no it’s never going to happy Kieran, it’s not going to happen, put the phone down.
-And he just kept on and on and on and so I just, I was just running amuck of something totally different, one brand one day.
-I was working with Pete anyway and I just sort of said what do you reckon?
+STEVE: Well, to be honest, we were still doing things in the business, making various albums, doing various things, but it was a case of the guy that does the Firefest, I used to speak to him, Kieran Dargan, and he would keep on at me and on at me saying just get the band back together, just do one show Steve and I’m like no, no it’s never going to happy Kieran, it’s not going to happen.
+Put the phone down.
+And he just kept on and on and on, and so I just, I was running amuck of something totally different, one brand one day.
+I was working with Pete anyway, and I just sort of said, what do you reckon?
 Should we just do it for fun?

 STEVE: Yeah, let’s just do one gig, have a laugh.
-If 400 people come that would be great or 200 people, and just be fun to be doing it again.
-And we were in rehearsals and we really enjoyed it, it was great.
-So we did the one show and as I say it sold out, there were people from all over the world came to see us and it was a bit like–
+If 400 people come, that would be great, or 200 people, and just be fun doing it again.
+And we were in rehearsals, and we really enjoyed it, it was great.
+So we did the one show, and as I say it sold out, there were people from all over the world came to see us, and it was a bit like–

-PETE: It was a real great experience.
+PETE: It was a really great experience.
 To see all that these people are still into our music.

 STEVE: We were shocked.
-When we came off we were all a bit like just totally solid.
-We went in the dressing room and we’re like what was that what just happened you know.
-And then from that other people said you’ve got to do more shows, you’ve got to go do this and you’ve got to make an album.
+When we came off, we were all a bit like just totally solid.
+We went into the dressing room, and we’re like, what was that what just happened, you know.
+And then from that other people said you’ve got to do more shows, you’ve got to do this, and you’ve got to make an album.
 And that was that.
 That’s how the reunion came together.
-It was going to be one gig just for fun, and since that it’s just gone on and on.
+It was going to be one gig just for fun, and since that, it’s just gone on and on.

 STEVE: No, I mean at first…